-The latency of today's external busses-PCI at a few hundred nanoseconds [17] and SATA and SAS even slower-dominates that of NVRAM.
+The latency of today's external busses-PCI at a few hundred nanoseconds [19] and SATA and SAS even slower-dominates that of NVRAM.
 This contrasts with Flash memory, whose approximately 40-microsecond access time dominates bus latency.
-Similarly, accessing NVRAM through a file system or system call interface incurs context switch and data copy overhead, potentially doubling-or worse-the access latency.
+Similarly, accessing NVRAM through a file system or system call interface incurs mode switch and data copy overhead, potentially doubling the access latency.

-Systems are unlikely to abandon DRAM: Because of the wear-out and slower-write limitations of NVRAM, we assume that at least for write-intensive workloads, systems will instead use a combination of DRAM and NVRAM, harnessing the best properties of each.
+Systems are unlikely to abandon DRAM: Because of the wear-out and slower writes of NVRAM, we assume that at least for write-intensive workloads, systems will instead use a combination of DRAM and NVRAM, harnessing the best properties of each.

-As prior work did [10], we assume that NVRAM devices will provide atomic writes at some granularity; we assume this will be a cache line (64 B).
-Because CPUs are optimized to access DRAM at the granularity of a cache line, we believe that performance considerations will lead to the same cache line granularity for NVRAM.
+As prior work did [13], we assume that NVRAM devices will provide atomic writes at some granularity-here, a cache line (64 B).
+Because CPUs are optimized to access DRAM at the granularity of a cache line, we believe that performance considerations will lead to the same choice for NVRAM.

-2.3 Limitations of HW Wear Leveling
+2.3 Limitations of Hardware Wear Leveling

-There are at least three reasons why software will be required to complement hardware solutions for avoiding NVRAM wear out.
+There are at least two reasons why software will be required to complement hardware solutions for avoiding NVRAM wear out.